History of photographic lens design: Movable element prime lens

 The complex internal movements of zoom were also adapted to prime lens designs.
 Traditionally, prime lenses for rigid cameras were focused closer by physically shifting the entire lens toward the object in a helical or rack and pinion mount.
 (Cameras with bellows expanded the bellows to shift the lens forward.)
-However, element spacing for best aberration correction may be different for near versus far objects.
+However, element spacing for best aberration correction is different for near versus far objects.
+In 1948, Max Reiss of Eastman Kodak patented a lens with variable element spacing to control aberrations at closer distances, noting that mathematical proofs had demonstrated "a change in spherical aberration with changing object distance is unavoidable in coma-corrected objectives".

-Therefore, some prime lenses of this era began using "floating elements" – zoom-like differential cell movement in nested helicals for better close-up performance.
-For example, retrofocus wide angle lenses tend to have excessive spherical aberration and astigmatism at close focusing distances and so the Nippon Kogaku Nikkor-N Auto 24mm f/2.8 (Japan) of 1967 for Nikon 35mm SLRs had a Close Range Correction system with a rear three element cell that moved separately from the main lens to maintain good wide aperture image quality to a close focus distance of 30 cm/1 ft.
+Therefore, starting in the late 1960s, some prime lenses began using "floating elements" – zoom-like differential cell movement in nested helicals for better close-up performance.
+For example, retrofocus wide angle lenses tend to have excessive spherical aberration and astigmatism at close focusing distances and so the Nikkor-N Auto 24mm f/2.8 (Japan) of 1967 for Nikon 35mm SLRs had a Close Range Correction system with a rear three element cell that moved separately from the main lens to maintain good wide aperture image quality to a close focus distance of 30 cm/1 ft.

-Other prime lenses began using "internal focusing," such as Kiyoshi Hayashi's Nippon Kogaku Nikkor 200mm f/2 ED IF (Japan) of 1977.
+Some prime lenses, primarily telephoto lenses, were introduced with "internal focusing," (IF) such as the Nikkor 400mm f/3.5 IF-ED (Japan, 1976) and Nikkor 200mm f/2 IF-ED (Japan, 1977).
 Focusing by moving only a few internal elements, instead of the entire lens, ensured the lens' weight balance would not be upset during focusing.

 Internal focusing was originally popular in heavyweight, wide-aperture telephoto lenses for professional press, sports and wildlife photographers, because it made their handling easier.
-IF gained all-around significance in the autofocus era, because moving a few internal elements instead of the entire lens for focusing conserved limited battery power and eased the strain on the focusing motor.
+IF was extended to many lenses in the autofocus era, because moving a few internal elements instead of the entire lens for focusing conserved limited battery power and eased the strain on the focusing motor.

-Note, floating elements and internal focusing produces a zooming effect and the effective focal length of an FE or IF lens at closest focusing distance can be one-third shorter than the marked focal length.
+Floating elements and internal focusing produces a zooming effect and the effective focal length of an FE or IF lens at closest focusing distance can be one-third shorter than the marked focal length.